-The building was restored by highly skilled stone cutters under orders of President Trujillo.
+The building was restored by highly skilled stone cutters under the orders of President Trujillo.
 There were some added refinements made during several later restorations.
 The size is much smaller than the original building.
 All rebuilding was done to remain as faithful as possible to the original construction and decor.
 Not one single nail was used in its construction.
 It opened to the public on Columbus Day in 1957.

 The palace sits in a large open square, Plaza de Armas or Plaza de España.
-There are always some interesting activities happening in this beautiful plaza and if there are no activities it is still a nice place to sit in one of the benches located around the edge of the plaza.
+There are always some interesting activities happening in this beautiful plaza and if there are no activities it is still a nice place to sit on one of the benches located around the edge of the plaza.

 Museum of the Royal Houses / Museo Alcazar de Colón

-Located inside the Alcazar is a museum that is home to an extensive collection of furniture and household items from the colonial period all arranged to look as if it is being lived in to this day.
+Located inside the Alcazar is a museum that is home to an extensive collection of furniture and household items from the colonial period all arranged to look as if it is being lived into this day.

 On display in the mansion is furniture, many clothing items and home utensils from the era, all supplied by the Spanish government.
 The furnishings are not the original household furnishings.
-Since the building was in ruins for many centuries it was ransacked and all the furnishings taken or destroyed.
+Since the building was in ruins for many centuries it was ransacked and all the furnishings were taken or destroyed.

 The museum is open to the public Tuesday to Saturday 9AM – 5PM and Sundays from 9AM to 4PM